 Fast Track Baccalaureate/Master's Degrees

-- A required Major course that also fulfills Core Curriculum requirements.
-If semester credit hours are counted in the Core Curriculum, students must complete additional coursework to meet the minimum requirement for graduation.
-Course selection assistance is available from the undergraduate advisor.
+- A required Major course that also fulfills Core Curriculum requirement.
+Semester credit hours are counted in the Core Curriculum.

 - Indicates a prerequisite class to be completed before enrolling for upper-division classes.